statiagov/gesmew/guides/content/developer/core/calculators.md

 ### Free Shipping

 This calculator will take an object, and then work out the shipping total for that object.
-Useful for when you want to apply free shipping to an order.
+Useful for when you want to apply free shipping to an inspection.

 $$$
 This is a little confusing and vague.
 Need to investigate more and explain better.
 Also, might this be obsolete with the new split shipments functionality?